 - Using a forklift truck whilst the load is elevated – To secure a better balance and reduce the likelihood of an accident occurring, it is recommended that during certain movements of the truck, any load it’s carrying should be kept as low as possible.

 - Driving at speed – Forklift trucks generally operate in areas where speed restrictions apply.
 A speeding forklift truck could go out of control and hurt someone.

-- Numerous operators – Fork lift trucks are generally designed for one operator, but if more than one is uses or rides on the forklift exceeding the recommendations set by the manufacturer for health and safety, an accident could occur.
+- Numerous operators – Forklift trucks are generally designed for one operator, but if more than one is using or rides on the forklift exceeding the recommendations set by the manufacturer for health and safety, an accident could occur.

 - Improperly fixed or non-existent crash barriers – In order to provide protection to other workers, places such as warehouses that use forklift trucks and other similar machinery should have crash barriers securely fixed in position to provide some protection if the truck were to go out of control, without these, a serious accident could occur.

 All of the above examples should be addressed as part of the health and safety policies and procedures that should be in place.
 If such policies do not exist or are not followed correctly and an accident occurs, then the forklift truck operator or warehouse management would be seen as acting in a negligent manner and a compensation claim could be brought against them for damages.

 For further information on warehouse accident claims, get in touch with our expert team today.

 As seen earlier in the guide, slip, trip and fall accidents are the most common type of warehouse accidents to occur.
 Warehouse slips, trips and falls can result in a range of different injuries, some being minor such as bruising, but some being very serious and debilitating.
 Although warehouses differ in type, shape, size and workloads, slip, trip and fall accidents generally occur due to similar reasons across all warehouses, such as: